Parity of $k$-differentials in genus zero and one: Appendix: AxiomProver and Lean verification

 We asked AxiomProver to verify Lemma~\ref{lem:N_as_floor_diff} in Lean (see \cite{Lean,Mathlib2020}).
 The formal proofs provided in this work were developed and verified using Lean \textbf{4.26.0}.
 Compatibility with earlier or later versions is not guaranteed due to the evolving nature of the Lean 4 compiler and its core libraries.
 The relevant files are all posted in the following repository:

-The input files were \begin{itemize} \item a \texttt{task.md} containing the natural-language problem statement; and \item a configuration file \texttt{.environment} that contains the single line \begin{quote} \slshape lean-4.26.0 \end{quote} which specifies to AxiomProver which version of Lean should be used. \end{itemize} Given these two input files, AxiomProver autonomously provided the following output files: \begin{itemize} \item \texttt{problem.lean}, a Lean 4.26.0 formalization of the problem statement; and \item \texttt{solution.lean}, a complete Lean 4.26.0 formalization of the proof. \end{itemize} The repository also contains an ancillary file \texttt{examples.py} that shows the verification of Lemma~\ref{lem:N_as_floor_diff} for small values of $n$.
+The input files were \begin{itemize} \item a \texttt{task.md} containing the natural-language problem statement; and \item a configuration file \texttt{.environment} that contains the single line \begin{quote} \slshape lean-4.26.0 \end{quote} which specifies the version of Lean that AxiomProver should use. \end{itemize} Given these two input files, AxiomProver autonomously provided the following output files: \begin{itemize} \item \texttt{problem.lean}, a Lean 4.26.0 formalization of the problem statement; and \item \texttt{solution.lean}, a complete Lean 4.26.0 formalization of the proof. \end{itemize} The repository also contains an ancillary file \texttt{examples.py} that shows the verification of Lemma~\ref{lem:N_as_floor_diff} for small values of $n$.
 This file was written by hand and is unrelated to the formalization process (in particular, it was not provided to AxiomProver as part of the input).